-At June 30, 2015, the Schools held an S&P 500 short futures position to achieve asset allocation targets.
-The notional value of the short position was \$98 million.
+At June 30, 2016, the Schools held no S&P 500 short futures position to achieve asset allocation targets.

 Emerging Markets

 Emerging markets is comprised primarily of marketable equity securities and derivative instruments of companies in emerging markets.
 Investments in this asset class are held directly or through commingled vehicles.